 In 1978, Rob Jackson was hired as Design/Tech Faculty and Manager of the Drama Department and Carlson Theatre.
 Both Rob Jackson and Bonnie Wallace- Hoffman retired in the early 2000’s and in 2005 Tammis (Tammi) Doyle became Chair of a new combined Theatre Arts Department of Drama and Dance.
 Joining her was Brian Healy as Design/Tech Faculty.

-Today Tammis Doyle continues as Chair of Theatre Arts, Director, Acting Instructor and Musical Theatre Instructor with Michael Brandt who came on as Design/Tech Faculty (Lighting, Stage Tech, Scenic Design) in 2016.
-Rounding out the committed faculty are Karen Jo Fairbrook (Acting, Shakespeare, Dialect Coach) and Bradetta Vines (Acting, Audition, Musical Theatre, Movement.)
+Today TBA is the acting Chair of Theatre Arts.
+Rounding out the committed faculty are Tammis Doyle (Acting, Musical Theatre), Karen Jo Fairbrook (Acting, Shakespeare, Dialect Coach), and Bradetta Vines (Acting, Audition, Musical Theatre, Movement.)
 All faculty teach Drama 101- Introduction to the Theatre.

 Last Updated July 15, 2020